Documentation Index

 - Clicked — Recipients who clicked a link, with the click rate percentage.

-- Failed — Emails that bounced or failed to deliver.
+- Failed — Emails that failed to deliver.

 - Total — Total recipients in the blast.